Yoxea/Shopiy/README.md

 # Shopiy

-This is my first ever website after not touching web-development since 14, made with bootstrap, and with the aos.js library for animations.
+This is the first website I made after not touching web-development since 14, made with bootstrap, and with the aos.js library for animations.

 This project was originally made and finished in September just to see how well I could do after a few hours of studying,